 My husband is an attorney and one of the things he has to do to maintain his law license is take a few hours of continuing education courses each year.
 Since I left my day job to become a full-time blogger I have taken the same approach.
 I’ve attended conferences in the past but didn’t love the information that was presented so I’ve since switched to reading ebooks and paying for the occasional online course.
 I spend a lot of time researching classes before I’m willing to plunk down my hard-earned dollars and will spend months thinking about whether or not a course is worth the expense but when I kept coming across positive Pinfinite Growth review after positive Pinfinite Growth review, I knew this was one I had to take.

 I registered for Pinterest back when it was by invitation only and I now regret the fact that it took me so many years to get serious about the site.
 If I’d put any effort into it maybe I’d be one of those users with 1,000,000+ followers!
-Alas, until late last year I got plenty of traffic from Pinterest but it certainly wasn’t because of any effort I was putting into the site.
+Alas, until the end of 2015 I got plenty of traffic from Pinterest but it certainly wasn’t because of any effort I was putting into the site.
 I decided to purchase Pinfinite Growth because it seemed like the perfect introduction to *finally* buckling down and getting serious about Pinterest.

-My tuition served me well, too.
+My intuition served me well, too.
 Pinfinite Growth is amazing.
 Read on for my full Pinfinite Growth review.

 Pinfinite Growth Review: AKA How to Be a Pinterest Superstar